confluentinc/ksql/docs-md/concepts/events.md

 ksqlDB aims to raise the abstraction from working with a lower-level stream processor.
 Usually, an event is called a "row", as if it were a row in a relational database.
-Each row is composed of a series of columns.
-Most columns represent fields in the value of an event, but there are a few extra columns.
+Each row is composed of a series of columns. ksqlDB currently supports only a single key column and multiple value columns.
+These columns represent fields in the key and value of an event, respectively.
-In particular, there are the `ROWKEY` and `ROWTIME` columns that represent the key and time of the event.
-These system columns are present on every row.
+There are also a few extra system columns.
+The `ROWTIME` column that represent the time of the event, in milliseconds.
+This system column is present on every row.
-In addition, windowed sources have `WINDOWSTART` and `WINDOWEND` columns.
+In addition, windowed sources have `WINDOWSTART` and `WINDOWEND` columns, which represent the bounds on the window, in milliseconds.

 Page last revised on: {{ git_revision_date }}